-To this end, NWL has maintained fixed prices at a significantly lower level than volume prices for the past number of years.
-A further rebalancing of fixed and volume prices will be implemented from 1 April 2018 to better reflect the fixed cost nature of the business, mitigate the risk of a high dependence on volumes transported through the network, while still giving pricing signals.
+NWL has maintained fixed prices at a significantly lower level than volume prices for the past number of years.
+Since most network costs are fixed, as referred to earlier, NWL has embarked on a rebalancing of fixed and volume prices and will continue with this on 1 April 2019 to better reflect the fixed cost nature of the business, mitigate the risk of a high dependence on volumes transported through the network, while still giving pricing signals based on contractual capacity.